ToniBiro/Proiect-GeomComp/docs/index.md

 This can be extended to any part of geometry, so we chose to create something that eases the understanding of polygon intersection seeing what an important role it has as a building foundation to further grasp more complex concepts.

+## Installation Instructions

+### 1. Clone the github repo

+Download on your local machine the current repo.
+You can use Github Desktop if you are on Windows or dowload it directly from the browser version.
+For more instructions click [here](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository).

+### 2. Install Docker

+Before you can use the app you need to have Docker installed on your machine.
+If you don not have it installed yet please follow the instructions from [here](https://docs.docker.com/docker-for-windows/install/).

+### 3. Run on the command line docker-compose up

+Open a command line and go to the place you downloaded the github repo and then find the *backend* folder.
+Run the command ```docker-compose up```.

+### 4. Install ```npm```

+Go to the *frontend* folder from the repo on your local machine and open a command line there.
+Run ```install npm```.
+Next up run ```npm run```.